MelonKony/millmint/site/factbook/bulletin/bureaucracy.md

 **Summary**

 * Vekllei's large and intricate civil service looks like a bureaucratic nightmare, but this appearance is misleading.
-* The foundation of {{<link/vekllei>}} public administration is the *office*, a small and agile team of professionals.
+* The foundation of [[Vekllei]] public administration is the *office*, a small and agile team of professionals.
 * In contrast to the consensus-lead and democratic political sphere, Vekllei's civil service is lead by experts with broad authority within their teams.
 * This understanding better reflects government as constellations of autonomous offices, which contributes to their effectiveness in public service.
 {{</note>}}

-It is easy to look at the dirigiste and intricate organisational diagrams of {{<link/vekllei>}} [government](/government/) and [industry](/industry/) and make assumptions about the bureaucratic nightmare it should be.
+It is easy to look at the dirigiste and intricate organisational diagrams of [[Vekllei]] [government](/government/) and [industry](/industry/) and make assumptions about the bureaucratic nightmare it should be.
 Its neat and endless subdepartments fit that template well, right down to the names of ministerial departments: bureaus.
 But the truth is substantially more complicated, and Vekllei has a cultural and political priority towards efficient systems and outcomes.

 ![example diagram of vekllei government complexity](/svg/diagrams/government.png "Diagrams of Vekllei government often look like examples of a rigid and complex bureaucracy.")